Deep Throat (The X-Files episode)

-"Deep Throat" is the second episode of the first season of the American science fiction television series The X-Files, which premiered on the Fox network on September 17, 1993.
-Written by series creator Chris Carter and directed by Daniel Sackheim, the episode introduced several elements which would become staples of the series' mythology.
+"Deep Throat" is the second episode of the first season of the American science fiction television series The X-Files.
+The episode premiered on the Fox network on September 17, 1993.
+Written by series creator Chris Carter and directed by Daniel Sackheim, the episode introduces several elements which became staples of the series' mythology.

-FBI agents Fox Mulder (David Duchovny) and Dana Scully (Gillian Anderson) investigate cases linked to the paranormal, called X-Files.
+In this television series, FBI agents Fox Mulder (David Duchovny) and Dana Scully (Gillian Anderson) investigate cases linked to the paranormal, called X-Files.
 Mulder believes in paranormal phenomena, while the skeptical Scully attempts to discredit them.
-In this episode, the pair investigate a possible conspiracy in the United States Air Force and Mulder meets a mysterious informant who warns him to stay away from the case.
-Undeterred, Mulder continues and comes closer to the truth about extraterrestrial life than ever before, only to have his progress stalled and findings taken from him, again.
+In this episode, the pair investigate a possible conspiracy in the United States Air Force, and Mulder meets a mysterious informant who warns him to stay away from the case.
+Undeterred, Mulder continues and comes closer to the truth about extraterrestrial life than ever before, only to have his progress stalled and findings taken from him, yet again.

-The episode introduced the character of Deep Throat, played by Jerry Hardin, who served as Mulder's informant for the first season.
-The character was inspired by the historical Deep Throat and served to bridge the gap between the protagonists and the conspirators they would investigate.
-The episode itself focused on common elements of ufology, with a setting reminiscent of Area 51 and Nellis Air Force Base.
-It contained several special effects that Carter later described as "good, given the [series'] restrictions"; although he singled out the scenes featuring blinking lights as being poorly executed.
+The episode introduces the character of Deep Throat, played by Jerry Hardin, who serves as Mulder's informant in the first season.
+The character was inspired by the historical Deep Throat and serves to bridge the gap between the protagonists and the conspirators they would investigate.
+The episode itself focuses on common elements of ufology, in a setting reminiscent of Area 51 and Nellis Air Force Base.
+It contains several special effects that Carter later described as "good, given the [series'] restrictions"; although he singled out the scenes featuring blinking lights as being poorly executed.
 In its initial U.S. broadcast, "Deep Throat" was viewed by approximately 6.9 million households and 11.1 million viewers and attracted positive reviews from critics.